Talhas07/rabbitmq/README.md

 Our system consists of two NestJS microservices:

 - **Auth Service** (port 3002): Acts as a RabbitMQ client and exposes a GraphQL API
-- **User Service** (port 3001): Acts as a RabbitMQ server and handles user data operations
+- **users Service** (port 3001): Acts as a RabbitMQ server and handles users data operations

-The services communicate via RabbitMQ message broker, with the Auth Service sending requests and the User Service responding with user data.
+The services communicate via RabbitMQ message broker, with the Auth Service sending requests and the users Service responding with users data.

 ## Prerequisites